Bhoomi1921/TO-DO-LIST/README.md

 ## Get in Touch
 Feel free to explore my projects and provide feedback.
 I'm always open to suggestions and collaboration.
 You can reach me through my GitHub profile.

-Thank you for visiting my GitHub!
+Thank you for visiting my GitHub

----

-Feel free to customize this README further to match your preferences and style!